LRS4/LRS4.github.io/README.md

 ## Tasks

+* Use `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` to avoid errors
 * Use `gulp` to run all build tasks
 * Minification of scripts, styles and images
 * Script concatenation